 Are you considering professional help?

-The world of the mind can be very confusing, undoubtedly because we humans are very complicated and we live in a complex world.
-Thus it is not surprising that a multitude of factors contributes to our suffering.
-Problematic behaviors, thoughts, feelings, and issues usually have a history and a pattern in our lives.
-Figuring out that history and those patterns can lead to clarity and understanding, which in turn promotes change and healing.
+The world of the mind can be very confusing, undoubtedly because we humans are very complicated, and we live in a complex world.
+Therefore, it is not surprising that many factors contribute to problematic behaviors, thoughts, feelings, and issues which lead to our suffering.
+These things usually have a history as well as a pattern in our lives, so figuring out that history and those patterns should lead to some clarity and understanding, which in turn leads to opportunities for healing and change.

-Making needed changes is hard to do.
-And sometimes it isn’t about willpower or choices.
-Perhaps the problem is brain-based, meaning it comes from the brain itself, whether it is genetics, past experiences, or injury.
-Sometimes it is the unconscious acting secretly to prevent you from doing what you actively choose.
-So if you can’t figure it out on your own, if it’s taking too long, or if nothing has helped from a long list of attempts, then consider getting professional help.
+Making changes is hard to do on your own.
+Sometimes it isn’t about willpower or choice.
+Perhaps the problem is brain-based, meaning it comes from the brain itself, whether it is due to genetics, past history, or injury.
+And, of course, there is also the unconscious, often acting secretly to prevent you from doing what you actively choose.
+So if you can’t figure it out on your own, or if it’s taking too long, or if nothing has helped from a long list of attempts, then consider getting professional help.
+Often there are important puzzle pieces that only a professional would notice or know how to deal with.

-You might want to meet with several people and then choose the one that best fits your needs, or you may find the right fit with the first person you meet.
-Sometimes trusted people in your life can make helpful recommendations, or your primary care doctor may have some names for you.
+You might want to meet with several people and then choose the one that fits your needs best, or you may find the right fit with the first person you meet.
+Sometimes trusted people in your life can make recommendations, or your primary care doctor may have some names for you.

 Perhaps I can help

-I want to understand you as a whole person, including both your physical and mental health, all in the context of family, faith, school, work, friends, and environment.
+The goal of my evaluation period is to understand you as a whole person, including both your physical and mental health, all in the context of family, faith, school, work, friends, and environment.
 This includes your medical problems and any treatments you are on, brain problems, genetics, normal and abnormal development, problems of the mind and the personality, specific mental illnesses, traumas, addictions, self issues, relationship struggles, and family/childhood issues.
+Once I have an idea of what the problems are we can make a plan to deal with them.